Disputing an Insurer's Decision: A Guide to the NSW CTP Internal Review Process

 - Provide Supporting Evidence: This is the most critical step.
 If treatment was denied, include a detailed report from your treating doctor explaining why the treatment is reasonable and necessary.
 If income is disputed, provide payslips or tax returns.

-- Submit Promptly: Ensure the application is submitted within the 28-day window.
+- Submit Promptly: Ensure the application is submitted within the deadline stated in your decision notice and applicable rule (do not assume a universal 28-day window).
 Keep a record of your submission.

 The Role of the Insurer's Internal Reviewer